afonsky/FTCF_talk_2024/slides/0_end.md

 </div>

 ---
+layout: center
+---

 # We're Waiting You at Fifth MODE Workshop in 2025

 ---
 zoom: 1.2